Who is this information for?

 Chronic Rhinosinusitis Causes

 - Unlike acute sinusitis, which is usually caused by infection, chronic rhinosinusitis often has more complicated and elusive causes.

-- Infections can certainly contribute to or worsen chronic rhinosinusitis, but people with the chronic condition usually have longstanding inflammation that cannot be explained by infection alone.
+- An infection of the sinuses can certainly contribute to or worsen chronic rhinosinusitis, but people with the chronic condition usually have long standing inflammation that cannot be explained by infection alone.

 - Healthcare providers often divide chronic rhinosinusitis into three different categories, depending upon the features that are present.